hardikp/hardikp.github.io/booknotes/daring_greatly.md

 * Wholeheartedness is like the north star.
 We never really arrive, but we certainly know we are headed in the right direction.
 * Perfectionism is not striving for excellence or reaching one's best self.
 It's about valuing what other people think over what you think or how you feel.
 * Normalizing helps shame resilience.
 Talking about and sharing experiences (i.e. normalizing) helps.
+* **Fitting in vs Belonging**: Belonging is being somewhere where you want to be and they want you.
+Fitting in is where you really want to be, but they don't care one way or the other.
+Belonging is being accepted for you, fitting in is being accepted for being like everyone else.
+I get to be me if I belong.
+I have to be you to fit in.